mbabynames search ✿

 Maren Olivia

-Maren, meaning "noble and strong", pairs with Olivia, meaning "olive tree".
+Maren, meaning "of the sea", pairs with Olivia, meaning "olive tree".
 The meanings point in complementary directions.
 The longer Olivia (3 syllables) builds on the shorter Maren, giving the name forward momentum.

 Maren Elizabeth